European Art

 The Idyllic Winters in Croatian Naïve Art

-Croatian naïve art is a specific style which originated in a small rural municipality called Hlebine.
-It began simply as an appreciation for work of uneducated artists.
+Croatian naïve art is a specific style that originated in a small rural municipality called Hlebine.
+It began simply as an appreciation for the work of uneducated artists.
 But later, it became a recognizable style with a growing body of work.

-The term naïve art refers to visual art created by a person who lacks the formal education and training of a professional artist.
+The term naïve art ( also used term: naive art) refers to visual art created by a person who lacks the formal education and training of a professional artist.
 Instead, naïve artists developed their own style according to their opportunities and abilities.
 As a result, naïve art has become an art style in its own right with its own characteristics.

 Franjo Mraz, Winter - driving wood, 1973